All you want to know about Pewter and Pewter Tankards

 However, the performance of a stainless steel tankard depends on what’s known as the ‘passive surface’ remaining intact, and having access to oxygen (in the air).

 Pewter is different.
-Your pewter’s resistance to corrosion is not dependant on a thin surface layer in the same way as stainless steel, and scratches and dents accrued over years of enjoyment won’t cause your pewter to rust.
+Your pewter’s resistance to corrosion is not dependent on a thin surface layer in the same way as stainless steel, and scratches and dents accrued over years of enjoyment won’t cause your pewter to rust.

 Plus, as stated above pewter is safe, practical, attractive, and it’s the traditional choice.
 Why not find out how much fun your own pewter tankard can be?